Relative strength index: Divergence

 Wilder further believed that divergence between RSI and price action is a very strong indication that a market turning point is imminent.
 Bearish divergence occurs when price makes a new high but the RSI makes a lower high, thus failing to confirm.
 Bullish divergence occurs when price makes a new low but RSI makes a higher low.

+Furthermore, traders often use "hidden" divergences to indicate possible trend reversals.
+A hidden bullish divergence occurs when the price makes a lower high, while the RSI makes a higher high.
+Conversely, a hidden bearish divergence occurs when price makes a higher low, but the RSI makes a lower low.

 Overbought and oversold conditions

 Wilder thought that "failure swings" above 50 and below 50 on the RSI are strong indications of market reversals.
 For example, assume the RSI hits 76, pulls back to 72, then rises to 77.
 If it falls below 72, Wilder would consider this a "failure swing" above 70.

 Finally, Wilder wrote that chart formations and areas of support and resistance could sometimes be more easily seen on the RSI chart as opposed to the price chart.
 The center line for the relative strength index is 50, which is often seen as both the support and resistance line for the indicator.

-If the relative strength index is below 50, it generally means that the stock's losses are greater than the gains.
-When the relative strength index is above 50, it generally means that the gains are greater than the losses.